sprynmr/sprynmr.github.io/_drafts/reactivecocoa-mvvm-introduction.md

 #### The view controller would act on the view-model as follows:

 - Update the only `readwrite` property on the view-model, `username`, whenever the text in the UITextField changes
-- Call the `getTweetsForCurrentUsername` on the view-model when the "Go" button is tapped
+- Call `getTweetsForCurrentUsername` on the view-model when the "Go" button is tapped
-- Call `loadMoreTweets` on the view-model when the last cell in the table is reached
+- Call `loadMoreTweets` on the view-model when the loading cell in the table is reached

 #### Things the view controller isn't doing: